rodneylab/gatsby-functions-fauna/README.md

 8.  **`.stylelintrc.json`**: This is a configuration file for [StyleLint](https://stylelint.io/).
 Stylelint is a tool to help keep the formatting of your code consistent.
 It can be used in teams to enforce a consistent coding style.

 9.  **`commitlint.config.js`**: Configuration for commitlint which is used to enforce conventional git commits.
 This works in tandem with husky configuration in the `package.json` file.

-10.  **`csp-util`**: This is a script for placing CSP hashes in Netlify headers, improving site security when running on Netlify.

 11.  **`gatsby-browser.js`**: This file is where Gatsby 3 expects to find any usage of the [Gatsby 3 browser APIs](https://www.gatsbyjs.com/docs/browser-apis/) (if any).
 These allow customisation/extension of default Gatsby settings affecting the browser.